pandurang90/feature_flags/README.md

 ## Usage

-with faeture_flags gem you can easily manage different features in your rails application.You can turn on/off features.
+with feature_flags gem you can easily manage different features in your rails application.You can turn on/off features.

     rails generate feature_flags:install